-As you go through this process for a few minutes, showing your dog how good it is to get on there and how amazing it is to lay down, I want you to have your leash in hand and try to tempt your dog to come off the bed by throwing a piece of food a few feet away.
+Go through this process for a few minutes.
+Show your dog how good it is to get on and how amazing it is to lay down.
+I want you to have your leash in hand and try to tempt your dog to come off the bed by throwing a piece of food a few feet away.
 The moment they step off, you have a leash on them you use to put them back.
-I want you to give your dog as many opportunities as they need to come off and not be able to get the food.
+Please give your dog as many opportunities as they need to come off and not get the food.

 What you shouldn’t do is prevent your dog from taking that step off of the bed or rug.
 When you do this exercise, you’re showing your dog where that boundary is.
 It will also help them understand how they get the reinforcement from you.
 Train like this for a couple of days.